-BILGE BLOWER - This switch activates the engine compartment ventilation blower to remove explosive fumes from the area.
-The blower must be operated for a minimum of four minutes each time before starting the engine or generator.
+- 2. BILGE BLOWER This switch activates the engine compartment ventilation blower to remove explosive fumes from the area.
+The blower must be operated for a minimum of four minutes each time before starting the engine.
 In addition, the blower should be operated continuously when at idle or running at slow speeds.

-BILGE PUMP - This switch manually controls the bilge pump.

-INTERIOR LIGHTS - This switch provides illumination within the cockpit.
+The LED will illuminate if the switch is ON. - 3.
+BILGE PUMP - This switch manually controls the bilge pump. - 4.
+INTERIOR LIGHTS - This switch provides illumination within the cockpit area. - 5.
 DOCKING LIGHTS (Optional) - This switch operates the docking lights.